-- Any consumer privacy bill should be oriented around building consumers' trust and fostering innovation and competitiveness. - Consumer consent, where applicable, should focus on sensitive personal information and the data of minors.
-Should consent be part of a state framework, it should recognize the limitations of software, hardware, and data and not be overly burdensome or prescriptive to the consumer or technology provider.
+- Any consumer privacy bill should be designed to build consumers' trust and foster innovation and competitiveness. - Consumer consent, where applicable, should generally be required only for sensitive personal information and the data of minors or when the purposes for processing data or the types of data being processed materially change.
+Should consent be part of a state framework, an opt-out regime is preferable for ensuring an optimal consumer experience.
+Any consent regime should be designed with the limitations of software, hardware, and data management in mind and should not be overly burdensome to the consumer or technology provider.
 It should also be flexible and convenient for all users regardless of socioeconomic or disability status. - New privacy laws should provide strong safeguards to consumers while also allowing the industry to continue to innovate.
-New laws should be based upon a uniform set of standards to avoid imposing a patchwork of policies across jurisdictions. - Specific requirements on data processing, including collection, use, disclosure, security, or retention, should be commensurate with the sensitivity of the data.

-- Enforcement by a state's attorney general is preferred, and private rights of action and other tools to encourage litigation must be avoided.
-A right to cure should be provided, and monetary judgments should be tied to actual harms linked to violations. - Outright bans, prohibitions, or moratoriums on specific technologies should be avoided. - State privacy laws should not apply to information already regulated by existing federal privacy laws. - Privacy laws should not limit consumer access to free, advertising-supported services. - Legislation should not force data controllers to share consumer data with third parties. - Privacy laws should not treat data transfers across commonly owned affiliates as third-party transfers.
+New laws should be based upon an interoperable, uniform set of standards to avoid imposing a patchwork of policies across jurisdictions. - Specific requirements related to data processing, including collection, use, disclosure, security, or retention, should be commensurate with the sensitivity of the data. - Enforcement by a state's attorney general is preferred, and private rights of action and other tools to encourage litigation and lead to inconsistent enforcement must be avoided.
+A right to cure should be provided, and monetary judgments should be tied to actual harms linked to violations. - Outright bans, prohibitions, or moratoriums on specific technologies should be avoided.
+Privacy laws should be technology neutral. - State privacy laws should not apply to information already regulated by existing federal privacy laws. - Privacy laws should not limit consumer access to free, advertising-supported services. - Legislation should not force data controllers to share consumer data with third parties. - Privacy laws should not treat data transfers across commonly owned affiliates as third-party transfers. - Protecting everyone's privacy will protect children's privacy.
+Lawmakers should prioritize comprehensive data privacy solutions based on a uniform set of standards that include rights for consumers of all ages, including the rights to access, correct, and delete personal data.
+Any legislation regarding children's privacy should avoid conflicts with comprehensive data privacy laws. - TechNet members routinely assess their online services and products for their compliance with existing privacy laws and their potential impacts on users, including child users.
+Legislation to account for the safety and privacy of child users should use a risk-based approach and provide clear, actionable guidelines to companies that develop online services and products for child users in order to ensure compliance. - Lawmakers should align any state laws with the federal Children's Online Privacy Protection Act (COPPA) by, for example, defining "child" as "individual under the age of 13" and focusing on online services "directed to children." - Stringent age verification to access online platforms requires the collection, processing, and storage of users' sensitive personally identifiable information, like birth dates, home addresses, and government identification and should be avoided.
+This conflicts with data privacy best practices like data minimization, creates new vectors for fraud, and eliminates anonymity online.